Should You Use A Standing

 Our increasingly sedentary lifestyles are linked closely to the obesity epidemic.
 Sitting all day slows the body’s metabolism, affecting the body’s ability to regulate blood sugar levels, raising blood pressure, and inhibiting our ability to break down body fat.

 Keeping our bodies active all day is the best (and only) way of effectively offsetting the ill effects of our modern lifestyles.
-This is why, then, many people now favour standing desks, which allow them to alternate between sitting and standing.
+This is why, then, many people now favour standing desks over sitting, which allow them to alternate between sitting and standing.

 How much standing is actually healthy though?
 Is it possible that if we commit too far in the other direction, we might experience drawbacks we hadn’t expected?
 Can you actually use a standing desk for the whole day?